kdm9/seqhax/README.md

 Documentation
 =============

+There are two commands in this package: `seqhax` and `htshax`.

+## `SEQHAX`

-The `seqhax` command has many subcommands.
+The `seqhax` command contains various sequence file manipulation subcommands.
 The commands, along with a synopsis of their actions, are displayed when one types `seqhax` with no arguments.
 At the time of writing, these were: